by Vern S. Poythress

 Install gr (Greek) and il (Hebrew) in addition to your starting language (us).
 The keyboard layout utilities should offer you a choice of several kinds of keyboard layouts for Greek.
 Choose “polytonic.”
 Likewise, for Hebrew, choose “phonetic.”

 Step 7.
-If necessary, log out and log back in so that the desktop knows about these alterations.
+If necessary, log out and log back in, so that the desktop knows about these alterations.
+In Ubuntu, you may have to use the command

 The alterations you just made tell the desktop that it is supposed to search for and use three distinct keymaps, “us” (normal latin alphabet), “gr” (Greek), and “il” (Hebrew).
 (Here I am once again assuming that your main language is English.
 Users working mainly in other languages may want something else besides “us.”)
 If you used the keyboard layout utility for Xfce, you switch between layouts by clicking on the icon symbolizing the current layout.
 In Cinnamon you use a “hot key” to switch, a hot key specified in the keyboard layout utility offered within Cinnamon.
 Most other desktops will have either an applet for keyboard layouts or a way of assigning a hot key, within the system for keyboard layouts.